Minister-President of Lower Saxony: Election and removal

-Upon election, the minister-president then appoints his Cabinet which requires subsequent confirmation by the Legislative Assembly.
+Upon election, the minister-president then appoints his Cabinet which requires subsequent confirmation by the Landtag.
 In practical terms, the confirmation of the cabinet is an essential requirement for the minister-president to govern, as until then the cabinet departments would be run by the (possibly defeated) predecessors.
-The minister-president can be removed by the Legislative Assembly, through a constructive vote of no confidence – namely the election of a successor.
-To this day, no vote of no-confidence has succeeded in the Lower Saxony Legislative Assembly, with the last attempt being made in November 1988.
+The minister-president can be removed by the Landtag, through a constructive vote of no confidence – namely the election of a successor.
+To this day, no vote of no-confidence has succeeded in the Lower Saxony Landtag, with the last attempt being made in November 1988.

 Powers and status

 Ernst Albrecht, (second from left) seen here during a 1978 visit by King Hussein of Jordan to the Volkswagen plant in Wolfsburg, was Lower Saxony's sixth minister-president.

 According to the Lower Saxony Constitution, the minister-president is the effective leader of the state government, being responsible for the determination and formulation of policy guidelines.
 In this context, he chairs the cabinet meetings and may cast a tie-breaking vote in case of a stalemate between the ministers.
 Additionally, the minister-president also represents the Lower Saxony externally and exercises the right of clemency in individual criminal cases.
-In titular terms, the minister-president is also regarded as head of the state of Lower Saxony, thereby taking precedence over officials like the speaker of the Lower Saxony Legislative Assembly.
+In titular terms, the minister-president is also regarded as head of the state equivalent of Lower Saxony, thereby taking precedence over officials like the presiding officer of the Lower Saxony Landtag.

 The minister-president, like the other members of the state government, is not a civil servant—his salary is regulated by law.
 Like his ministers, the minister-president is subject to the Lower Saxony Ministers Act, which regulates matters of salary, confidentiality and ethics.
 Furthermore, the minister-president signs treaties made by the state of Lower Saxony and has to be consulted by other cabinet members prior to the start of any negotiations.
 The minister-president is also authorized to appoint one of his cabinet members as his deputy in case of absence or illness.
 The only currently known instance of a deputy minister-president taking over the duties of the minister-president was in July 2010, when Jörg Bode (FDP) served as acting minister-president in the interval between Christian Wulff's election as president of Germany and David McAllister's confirmation as minister-president on 1 July 2010.
 Meetings of the Cabinet traditionally take place in the guesthouse of the Lower Saxony Government, located close to the Hanover Zoological Gardens.